 Video conversion is a process used for the transition between different container formats and codecs.
 They are the encoding algorithms for video and audio streams.
 Video codecs have the power to convert the video stream, but they require different audio codecs to encode sound.
-This means your video codec requires a kind of digital box; a container to hold everything.
-The codec is what actually compresses the video turning it from pictures into bits and bytes.
-If you want to adjust the file quality or size, you’ll need to adjust the codec.
+This means your video codec requires a kind of digital box: a container to hold everything.
+The codec is what actually compresses the video, turning it from pictures into bits and bytes.
+Hence, if you want to adjust the file quality or size of your video, you’ll need to adjust the codec.

 Container formats are the digital “boxes” that contain your video file, synced audio files, subtitle files, and other media streams.
 They often appear to the consumer as the extension of the file, like .mkv and .mp4.
 While some codec algorithms get strongly associated with certain container formats, they are not identical.
 Video is an inherently multi-stream multi-media format, including audio and video, so container formats are available separately.
 This allows you to select your “bucket” but independently choose what to put in it.
 If you’re on the lookout for the best video compression apps on macOS, here are some great options you can choose from.

 As an open-source graphical front end for ffmpeg and similar utilities, MPEG Streamclip is barebones but powerful.
 You won’t need to poke it hard to make it crash or break, but you’ll find the greatest degree of power and capability included in this single application.
-It’s reliable enough, and free, so it’s become a must-have utility in open source circles.
+It’s reliable enough and free so it’s become a must-have utility in open source circles.

 Compressor is a professional-grade video compression and encoding utility built especially for use with Final Cut Pro.
 As such, it provides options far outside the norm and a difficult-to-wrangle interface.
-But it also exposes impressive power, enabling professional-grade compression with computation controls that can take advantage of cluster and multi-core computing efficiences.
+But it also exposes impressive power, enabling professional-grade compression with computation controls that can take advantage of cluster and multi-core computing efficiencies.
 If you’re a professional editor, Compressor is the tool of choice on macOS.

 You might also like the following posts: